Follow TV Tropes

 • Nintendo Hard: You are a handful of rogue policemen fighting a guerrilla war against the whole city filled with both mobsters and corrupt cops, with no-one to help you.
 You are constantly outnumbered and outgunned, with your squad of six people at most will have to deal with maps filled with scores or even hundreds of enemies.
 Discretion, stealth and solid tactics become a must.

 • No-Gear Level: A variation - the Ripton mine is a No Guns Level.
-Neither enemy goons nor your cops can bring guns there (because firing off a gun can cause an uncontrolled explosion), forcing you to rely on other means like melee weapons, flashbangs and tasers.
-Also no sniper support there (because it's underground).
+Neither enemy goons nor your cops can bring guns (because a firearm discharge can cause a catastrophic explosion), forcing you to rely on other means like melee weapons, flashbangs (which unfortunately isn't useful because it'll alert everyone like firearms) and tasers.
+Also no sniper support there (because it's underground, and even if it's possible the gunshot's bound to destroy the whole mine).

 • The endless "Rebel Yell" mode starts like this - all four officers only have their knives, and must grab weapons and equipment from around the map as it appears.